geraldonovais/UML-Class-Diagram/README.md

-# UML - Unified Modelling Language
+# UML - Class Diagram

 Unified Modeling Language (UML) is a standardized modeling language used in software engineering to visualize, specify, construct, and document the structure and behavior of software systems.